Alex Zane

-Alex Zane (born Faris Alexander L. Albayaty; 3 March 1979) is a British television presenter and DJ.
+Alex Zane (born Faris Alexander L. Albayaty) is an English television presenter and DJ.

 Early and personal life

 Zane was born in Leeds and attended Boston Spa School before going on to study Medicine at University College London, a course which he left after a year, and then Media and Communications at Goldsmiths College.
 His father is an academic based in Trinidad and his mother a charity worker from Leeds, though a March 2014 interview with the Evening Standard reports that "Wikipedia has Zane's real name as Faris Alexander L Albayaty but when I email asking him to clarify this and some other family details his responses are prompt, polite and discreetly uninformative".
 He bought a house in Highgate in 2005, having previously rented in the area.
 In June 2018, it was reported that he was engaged to Nettie Wakefield following a "whirlwind year-long romance".
+They separated in 2022 following a five month marriage.